pytchlang/pytch-tutorials/shoot-the-fruit/tutorial.md

 {{< commit GameBackground-when-green-flag-decorator >}}

-The code to display the variable is a bit complicated, so for this tutorial, we won't go into details.
+Showing a variable in Pytch uses a couple of more advanced ideas, so for this tutorial, we won't go into the details.
 The code we need is:

 {{< commit show-score >}}